-On the basis of these considerations, two ways open before us.
+On the basis of these considerations, two paths lie open before us.
 On the one hand, this semantic shift has to be read not only at the diachronic level, but also at the diastratic level, and this entails an analysis of the occurrences of the verb in the Atharvaveda along with that of the derivatives (Chapter IV).
-On the other hand, it proves indispensable to trace out in precise terms how the verb was used in the Brahmanical period, a period when the language was becoming increasingly specialised to arrive at an extreme ritualisation.
-This would mean verifying the hypothesis that it was precisely this ritual context, defined by Staal as “meaningless”, that led to the disappearance of the poetic-ritual value (“to have s.o. enter the circle of the sacrifice”), no longer functional in a language that had attained a higher degree of specialisation than before.
-In a linguistic situation of this type we could, then, identify one of the factors on account of which the abstract meaning, “to desire”, acquired in consequence ever greater force in later stages of the language.
+On the other hand, it becomes indispensable to trace out, in precise terms, how the verb was used in the Brahmanical period, a period when the language was becoming increasingly specialised and ritualised.
+This would mean verifying the hypothesis that it was precisely this ritual context, defined by Staal as “meaningless”, that led to the disappearance of the poetic-ritual value (to have s.o. enter the circle of the sacrifice) as it lost its function in a language that had attained a higher degree of specialisation.
+In a linguistic situation of this type, we could, then, identify one of the factors on account of which the abstract meaning to desire grew in prominence in the later stages of the language.

-The following chapter will focus on the texts of the post-R̥gvedic phase, and in particular the Brāhmaṇas and liturgical Saṃhitās, in order to map out the semantic shift to which it was precisely the more specific and ritualistic meaning that was lost, and thereby seeking to cast light on a change that, as we have seen, extended well beyond the verb to which our study is dedicated.
-This change can, in fact, be traced out in a broader linguistic transformation, which seems to suggest something of a break between the R̥gveda Saṃhitā and the successive Brāhmaṇas, which show a profoundly ritualised terminology characterised by a very high degree of abstraction.
-With this hypothesis we go further.
-Thus, in the next chapter we will take in consideration the development of the two meanings we detected (“to appropriate” and “to make s.o. enter the circle of sacrifice”), analysing all the occurrences of van- / vani- in the post-R̥gvedic Saṃhitās and in the Brāhmaṇas.
-What follows is a first scheme according to the data and hypothesis so far:
+The following chapter focuses on the texts of the post-R̥gvedic phase, and in particular the Brāhmaṇas and liturgical Saṃhitās, in order to map out the semantic shift in which the more specific and ritualistic meaning was lost, and, thereby, casting light on a change that, as we have seen, extended well beyond the verb itself.
+This change can, in fact, be traced out in a broader linguistic transformation, which seems to suggest something of a break between the R̥gveda Saṃhitā and the successive Brāhmaṇas, which demonstrate profoundly ritualised terminology characterised by a very high degree of abstraction.
+This hypothesis is developed in the next chapter where I take into consideration the development of the two meanings I propose (to appropriate and to make s.o. enter the circle of sacrifice), and analyse all the occurrences of van-/vani- in the post-R̥gvedic Saṃhitās and in the Brāhmaṇas.